Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 ## Polymorphism

-- Polymorphism is the ability of an object to take on many forms.
+- Polymorphism is a concept by which we can perform a single action in many ways.
 - The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.
 - In Java, we use method overloading and method overriding to achieve polymorphism.
 - Two types of polymorphism in Java: compile-time polymorphism and runtime polymorphism.